tripplyons/stacker.nvim/README.md

   separator = '  ',
   show_tabline = true,
   storage_path = vim.fn.stdpath('data') .. '/stacker.json',
-  load_cursor_position = true, # go to the line where the buffer was last left, if using storage use_storage = true, # store the buffer history in storage_path }
+  load_cursor_position = false, # go to the line where the buffer was last left, if using storage use_storage = true, # store the buffer history in storage_path }
 ```